How can you travel in Europe with a dog? In this guest post, Finnish traveller Sauli V shares his experiences of traveling around Europe with a dog.

 On the short drive towards the Romanian border control, we were begging Manu to keep it quiet in the back.
 When we came to the Romanian border, the first thing – Wooof!
 Oh man, we’re in trouble now Manu.

 The Romanian border guards immediately started a conversation among each other.
-They took all our three passports and all but one border guards went in.
+They took all our three passports and all but one border guard went in.
 “Labrador?” said the one who had stayed outside.
 “Yes” we replied.
 “Lovely dogs, we had one working here.
 My colleague recognized the bark right away!
 Welcome to Romania.”

 Later we learned that to come back to the EU, Manu should’ve had a rabies antibody (titer) test, also known as Dog Zertifikat.
 Since then we’ve stayed inside the EU.